 If the house contractor didn’t pay attention to the baseboards and laminate floor, it might be left uneven with gaps of imperfections.
 This means you have to make your floor even or trim the boards after they have been installed.

 However, caulking will do the job, seal the gap, and allow laminate board expansion and contraction with no effects on your floor.
-The caulk is available in different colors, select the one that matches with your floor for uniformity.
+The caulk is available in different colors, select the one that matches your floor for uniformity.

 Here are steps to fix the gap between the laminate floor and skirting boards.